emberjs/guides/source/ember-inspector/view-tree.md

 ### Components and Inline Views

 The View Tree ignores components and inline views by default.
-To see them, check the `Components` and `All Views` checkboxes.
+To load these into the View Tree check the `Components` and `All Views` checkboxes.

 <img src="../../images/guides/ember-inspector/view-tree-components.png"
 width="600">

+You can then inspect components using the Object Inspector.

 ### Highlighting Templates

-#### Hovering over the view tree
+#### Hovering over the View Tree

-When you hover over the views in the list, the templates will be highlighted in your app.
-For every highlighted view, you can see the template name, controller, view, and model.
+When you hover over the items in the View Tree, the related templates will be highlighted in your app.
+For every highlighted template, you can see the template name, and its associated objects.

 <img src="../../images/guides/ember-inspector/view-tree-highlight.png" width="680">

 #### Hovering over the app

-If you want to highlight a template directly from your app, you can click on the magnifying glass and hover your mouse over your app.
-Any time your mouse passes over a template, that template will be highlighted and will show its name and its model, controller, and view names.
+If you want to highlight a template or component directly within your app, click on the magnifying glass in the Inspector, then hover over the app.

-If you want components to be highlighted, you will need to check the `Components` checkbox first.
+As your our mouse passes over it, the related template or component will be highlighted.

 <img src="../../images/guides/ember-inspector/view-tree-magnifying-glass.png" width="500">

-If you click on a highlighted template, you will select it and can then click on the controller, view, component, or model to send them to the object inspector.
+If you click on a highlighted template or component, the Inspector will select it.
+You can then click on the backing objects to send them to the object inspector.

 <img src="../../images/guides/ember-inspector/view-tree-inspect.png">

 Click on the `X` button to unselect a template.

-### Render Duration
+### Duration

-Duration displays the time it took for a specific DOM element to be created along with all its children.
+The Duration column displays the render time for a given template, including the template's children.

 <img src="../../images/guides/ember-inspector/view-tree-duration.png"
 width="500">

-Instrumentation however adds its own delay to rendering, so the numbers you see are not an exact representation of production apps.
-These numbers should be used to compare rendering times, and not as a replacement for performance benchmarking.
+By measuring the render time, the Inspector adds a slight delay to the rendering process.
+As such, the duration is not an exact representation of expected rendering time for a production application.
+Thus, the rendering duration is more useful to compare times than as an absolute measure of performance.